mviewer/mviewer/demo/addons/print/README.md

 }
 ```

-> You can rename each of this entries but it's not required and have no impact.
+> You can rename each of these entries but it's not required and have no impact.

 In each object (here A4_LANDSCAPE or A4_PORTRAIT), you will find `landscape <boolean>` option to indicate which config is landscape or portrait.